Shellomo/vscode_ext_gitlite/README.md

 ## 🙋‍♂️ Support

 Need help?
 Have questions?
-- Open an issue
+- Open an issue on GitHub
-- Contact support

 ---

 Made with ❤️ for developers who want simplicity

-*Remember to replace all image links and URLs with actual ones when you publish the extension.*